Canadian Badlands & Southern Alberta Self Drive

 On your way out of Lethbridge, you may wish to stop in at Fort Whoop- Up, an old fort and outlaw trading post, allowing visitors to step into life at a frontier outpost on the Great Plains, to discover exhibits about Canada’s first Mounties, whiskey and firearms traders and Blackfoot history and culture (not included).
 In Waterton, stroll through the town to shop, dine at the restaurants, visit the beach or hike the trails that start from the town site.
 You may wish to visit the Prince of Wales Hotel – a National Historic Site – for afternoon tea and lots of opportunities to take amazing photographs.

 The day is yours to discover the wonders of this beautiful region.
 You may wish to travel to Montana’s Glacier National Park (the U.S. half of this International Peace Park) via the famous Going to the Sun Road, an astonishing feat of engineering and spectacular scenery as well.
-A popular activity is the 16-km drive from the Waterton town site to Red Rock
+A popular activity is a 16-km drive from the Waterton townsite to Red Rock Canyon - a colourful canyon of red, green and white banded rock cliffs, green alpine forests and bubbling white waterfalls.

 Travel north for 1 hour and 10 minutes to experience Head-Smashed‐In Buffalo Jump (included), a UNESCO World Heritage Site that tells the story of the hunting practice of the native people of the North American plains for the past 6000 years.
 A native guide leads you through the exhibit and out to the cliff jump, sharing the history and lifestyle of the first people.
 There may even be drumming in the plaza.
-Continue north for 2 hours to Calgary where your tour ends.
+Continue north for 2 hours to Calgary Airport where you will drop off your hire car and stay overnight.